 - AHRQ (Agency for Healthcare Research and Quality).
 2013.
-Consumer assessments of health plans and systems surveys and tools to advance patient-centered care. https://cahps.ahrq.gov (accessed December 2, 2013).
+Consumer assessments of health plans and systems surveys and tools to advance patient-centered care.
+Available at: https://cahps.ahrq.gov (accessed December 2, 2013).

 - Brownlee, S., V. Hurley, and B. Moulton.
 2013.
-Avoidable ignorance: Patient decision aids and shared decision making. http://newamerica.net/publications/policy/patient_decision_aids_and_shared_decision_making
+Avoidable ignorance: Patient decision aids and shared decision making.
+Available at: http://newamerica.net/publications/policy/patient_decision_aids_and_shared_decision_making

 (accessed December 1, 2013).

 - BSCF (Blue Shield of California Foundation).
 2013.
-Health care in California: Leveling the playing field. http://www.blueshieldcafoundation.org/sites/default/files/publications/downloadable/BCSF_level
+Health care in California: Leveling the playing field.
+Available at: http://www.blueshieldcafoundation.org/sites/default/files/publications/downloadable/BCSF_level

 ing_the_playing_field.pdf (accessed February 4, 2014).